codeigniter4/CodeIgniter4/user_guide_src/source/libraries/publisher.rst

 ==========================

 You want to integrate the frontend library "Bootstrap" into your project, but the frequent updates makes it a hassle to keep up with.
-You can create a publication definition in your project to sync frontend assets by adding extending ``Publisher`` in your project.
+You can create a publication definition in your project to sync frontend assets by extending ``Publisher`` in your project.
 So **app/Publishers/BootstrapPublisher.php** might look like this::

 	<?php